Nakibus Lakara: Background and education

-He was born circa 1960 in the Karamoja sub-region.
-He earned a Diploma in International Studies in 2012 from the Institute of Diplomacy and International Studies at the University of Nairobi.
+He was born in January 1960 in Kotido District in the Karamoja sub-region.
+He earned a Diploma in International Studies in 2012 from the Institute of Diplomacy and International Studies at the University of Nairobi, Kenya.

 Military career

 In the 1990s while at the rank of brigadier, Lakara served as the commanding officer of the UPDF 2nd Division based in Mbarara.
 Later, he served as the UPDF chief of staff but was relieved of his post and court marshalled on account of "ghost soldiers in the army".
 Following the dismissal of some of the charges, and acquittal on others, he remained undeployed from 2003 until 2011 when he was admitted to the National Defence College, Kenya for a senior staff strategic course.
 In April 2015, he was promoted to major general and posted to Somalia with AMISOM.

-In February 2019, he was promoted from the rank of Major General to that of Lieutenant General, in an exercise that witnessed the promotion of over 2,000 UPDF men and women.
+In February 2019, he was promoted to the rank of Lieutenant General, in an exercise that witnessed the promotion of over 2,000 UPDF men and women.